ra1u/redis-dart/README.md

 Take note here, that Future returned by `trans.send_object()` is executed after `.exec()` so make sure you dont try to call `.exec()` inside of such Future, becuase command will never complete.

+### Unicode

+By default UTF8 encoding/decoding for string is used.
+Each string is coverted in binary array using UTF8 encoding.
+This makes ascii string compatible in both direction.